Emmotes/ic_spoilers/docs/melf.md

     "id": 2705,
     "flavour_text": "",
     "description": {
-        "desc": "Melf takes note of the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation (ie. Lawful, Neutral, or Chaotic).
-His Custom Support Spell is increased by $(amount)% for each Champion with that alignment in the formation.
-In the event of a tie, Champions with all of the tied alignments are counted.
-Melf also gains the most represented alignment(s).", "post": {
+        "desc": "Melf counts the most represented alignment on the Lawful/Chaotic axis among the other Champions in the formation.
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that alignment and Melf gains the alignment.
+If tied, all tied alignments count.", "post": {
             "conditions": [
                 {